ausspeedruns/asm-graphics/README.md

   - `parents`: String[]
     - [Twitch embed parameter](https://dev.twitch.tv/docs/embed/everything#embed-parameters)
 - `twitter`
-  - Get tweets about the event to display on stream
+  - Get tweets about the event to display on stream. *Will work for ~30 mins and then break.*
   - `enabled`: Boolean
   - `key`: String
     - Twitter API key